Modifying searches by adding a via station

 You can do the same for a return search, and set a different amount of time for the return journey if you wish.
 However, it is not possible to set a different "via" station for outbound and inbound journeys; the origin and destination must be the same.

 This tool can also be used to reduce the amount of time between trains, but should be used with caution.
-Please be advised that in the case of international trains, your trip may not be covered by the CIV rules governing international rail journeys if you opt for a very short interchange that doesn't leave a practical window in which to change trains.
+Please be advised that, in the case of international trains, your trip may not be covered by CIV rulesif you opt for a very short interchange.

-The "More options" functionality can be used to go via a specific station, for example by choosing a Eurostar train via Lille to avoid changing trains in Paris.
-When you select "More options" you will be invited to specify the station you want to travel via.
+The "More options" functionality can be used to go via a specific station, for example by choosing a Eurostar train to city in France, but travelling via Lille instead of Paris.

 If you aren't sure how long is required to change trains, you can leave the duration blank and we'll check if the rail operator returns a recommended duration.
 If this doesn't work (if it's not a typical route for your start/end stations) then you may need to specify an amount of time.